Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 You may need all letters except ą, ę, ń in their capital form.
 Not a single word begins with ą, ę, ń.

-I continue to parse the Polish alphabet
+I continue to study the Polish alphabet

-Others, too, can almost not be taught, but only remember a couple of subtleties: c- always [ts], g- [ґ] (geese-geese, ha-ha-ha), h(And ch at the same time) - [x], j- [th].
+Others, too, you almost don’t need to learn, but just remember a couple of subtleties: c- always [ts], g- [ґ] (geese-geese, ha-ha-ha), h(And ch at the same time) - [x], j- [th].

 As for the letters L And Ł :